10up/wp-local-docker/readme.md

 You can directly edit PHP, nginx, and Elasticsearch configuration files from within the repo as they are mapped to the correct locations in containers.

-A `Dockerfile` is included for PHP-FPM (`/dockerfiles/php-fpm/Dockerfile`).
-This adds a few extra things to the PHP-FPM image.
+A [custom phpfpm image](https://github.com/10up/phpfpm-image) is used for this environment that adds a few extra things to the PHP-FPM image.

 The `/config/elasticsearch/plugins` folder is mapped to the plugins folder in the Elasticsearch container.
 You can drop Elasticsearch plugins in this folder to have them installed within the container.